 Secretary Chao was a distinguished fellow at Hudson Institute from 2016 to 2017, before becoming U.S. Secretary of Transportation.

-Chao received her MBA from the Harvard Business School and a degree in economics from Mount Holyoke College.
-Recognized with innumerable awards for her contributions to public and community service, Chao is also the recipient of 35 honorary doctorate degrees.
+Secretary Chao earned her MBA from the Harvard Business School and an economics degree from Mount Holyoke College.
+Honored for her extensive record of accomplishments and public service, she is the recipient of 37 honorary doctorate degrees.

 Secretary Chao is a resident of Jefferson County, Kentucky.
 She is the eldest of six daughters born to Dr. James S.C.
 Chao and the late Mrs. Ruth Mulan Chu Chao.